 So many of us fear public speaking.
-But if you can master this skill from home, it will open you up to a world of opportunities.
+But if you can master this skill from home and in the very least improve your public speaking skills, it will open you up to a world of opportunities.

 You can learn plenty of techniques and methods for public speaking online, from excellent public speakers like newscaster Robin Roberts.